Implications of gauge freedom for nonrelativistic quantum electrodynamics

-To understand photodetection outside of the standard quantum optics paradigm it will be necessary to determine the electromagnetic fields generated by a source in an arbitrary gauge.
+To understand the balance between localisation and dressing it is necessary to determine the electromagnetic fields generated by a source in an arbitrary gauge.
 In particular, if we consider a system consisting of both a source ${\rm s}$ and detector ${\rm d}$ then the total electric field is a superposition of vacuum, source, and detector fields;

-However, a full description of the source-detector-field system is postponed until Sec.~\ref{sdf}.
-First we note that due to subsystem gauge-relativity the partitioning of a gauge-invariant field into vacuum, source, and detector components, is gauge-relative \cite{power_time_1999,power_time_1999-1}.
+A full description of the source-detector-field system is postponed until Sec.~\ref{sdf}.
+First we note that due to subsystem gauge relativity the partitioning of a gauge invariant field into vacuum, source, and detector components, is gauge-relative \cite{power_time_1999,power_time_1999-1}.
 In other words, while the left-hand-side of Eq.~(\ref{EL}) is unique, the individual components on the right-hand-side represent different physical fields in different gauges.
 We therefore start by considering only one material system; a point dipole fixed at ${\bf 0}$ and with dipole moment $q{\bf r}$.
 For simplicity we again restrict our attention to the one-parameter $\alpha$-gauge framework.

 Let us consider the canonical field ${\bf \Pi}$ at an arbitrary point ${\bf x}\neq {\bf 0}$, which can be partitioned as